mc738/dmap/README.md

 `dmap` is a tool for mapping directories and files and allowing easy ways to compare them.

+## Why?

+Sometimes you need an easy way to compare directories and their content. `git` or other command line tools/scripts may not always be an option.

+Also, because it was an interesting thing to build and I can definitely get some use of out it.

+Some use cases include:

+* Comparing directories on different computers.
+* Comparing and monitoring a directory over time.
+* Auditing directories.

 # Commands

 ## Map